The ViewSonic VX2758 is an overall decent gaming monitor, but there are better alternatives for the money.

 The ViewSonic VX2758 is an affordable 27″ 1080p 144Hz gaming monitor with a curved VA panel.
 However, it has no DisplayPort input, which we find to be a deal-breaker considering that the monitor supports AMD FreeSync; so, you won’t be able to use FreeSync with compatible NVIDIA cards.

-What’s more, there are similarly priced alternatives that not only offer both DisplayPort and FreeSync but are actually certified by NVIDIA as G-SYNC compatible.
+What’s more, there are similarly priced alternatives that not only offer both DisplayPort and FreeSync, but are also certified by NVIDIA as G-SYNC compatible.

 Just like most 27″ 1080p 144Hz curved gaming monitors, the ViewSonic VX2758-C-MH is based on a VA panel with a 3,000:1 static contrast ratio, a peak brightness of 280-nits, wide 178-degree viewing angles, and dithered 8-bit color depth (6-bit + FRC) for 16.7 million colors.

 On a 27″ screen, 1080p resolution results in a pixel density of 81 pixels per inch (PPI) which makes the picture somewhat pixelated in comparison to 24″ 1080p monitors (91 PPI).

 For video games, everyday use, movies, and other multimedia purposes, such low pixel density is bearable as you can sit a bit further from the screen to make the pixels less distinguishable.
 Additionally, in video games, you can apply some anti-aliasing to enhance the picture quality.

 When it comes to office-related tasks, we don’t recommend such low pixel density as you’ll have limited screen space, and small items such as text and icons won’t be as sharp and clear as they’d be on a 24″ 1080p display, for instance.